-Every vehicle on MN roads has a differential, and it is important to the proper operation of the vehicle, but most MINNEAPOLIS residents don't have a clue what it is.
+Every vehicle on MN roads has a differential, and it is important to the proper operation of the vehicle.
+But most PRINCETON residents don't have a clue what it is.

 The differential compensates for differing wheel speeds.
 For example, when you turn, the inside tire on the turn travels a much shorter distance than the outside wheel.
 So the inside wheel of the vehicle must move at a slower speed than the outside wheel.
 Without a differential, the wheels would hop and scrape while turning.

-Have you ever seen the large bugle-shaped object in the middle of the rear axle of a truck?
+Have you ever seen the large bulge in the middle of the rear axle of a truck?
 That's the differential.
 In a rear-wheel drive vehicle, the differential is located on the back axle.
 Four-wheel drive vehicles and SUV's have differentials on both the front and the rear axle.

 You might expect that the differential is located on the front axle of a front-wheel drive vehicle.
 You'd be right.
 But the differential is called a transaxle on a front-wheel drive vehicle because its location allows it to be combined with the transmission.